sourcegraph/about/content/blogposts/2022/shift-left-wtf-does-it-mean.md

   source={{webm: 'blog/shift-left/07-test-coverage', mp4: 'blog/shift-left/07-test-coverage'}}
   loop={true}
-  title="Reveal gaps in test coverage" caption="Code coverage tools reveal gaps in test coverage."
+  title="Reveal gaps in test coverage" caption="Code coverage tools reveal gaps in test coverage." showCaption={true}
 />
-<figcaption>Code coverage tools reveal gaps in test coverage.</figcaption>

 If the desired functionality is clear and has been validated (see the earlier section about User Value), then writing tests first—before any other code—can help you be disciplined about defining a good API boundary.
 This is commonly called "Test-Driven Development."